aazuspan/snazzy/README.md

 ## Details

 [@TC25](https://github.com/TC25) wrote [a great tutorial](https://developers.google.com/earth-engine/tutorials/community/customizing-base-map-styles) on how you can customize Earth Engine basemaps using styles from Snazzy Maps.
-However, that technique requires adding a long style string to every script. `snazzy` stores all ~25,000 style descriptions currently on Snazzy Maps in one big public Feature Collection (`projects/ee-aazuspan/assets/snazzy_styles`).
+However, that technique requires adding a long style string to every script. `snazzy` stores all ~25,000 style descriptions currently on Snazzy Maps in one big public Feature Collection (`snazzy.styles`).
 When you request a style, `snazzy` queries that collection to find the right style and adds it to your map for you.

-Note: Because `snazzy` accesses styles from a copy of the Snazzy Maps database, recently added styles may be unavailable.
-If you find a missing style, feel free to open an issue and I'll try to get it added.